 Learn More about Elevator Accident Litigation

 Whether you were injured while an elevator was being installed or demolished or when riding in an elevator that dropped suddenly or misleveled, Levine & Slavit, PLLC may be able to obtain a recovery to help with your bills and pain and suffering.
-No one should have to suffer the consequences of an elevator accident in New York City, but if you have been involved in such an accident, you must know your rights!
-Contact one of our offices to schedule a free consultation.
+No one should have to suffer the consequences of an elevator accident in New York City, but if you have been involved in such an accident, contact our lawyers to schedule a free consultation.